 - Out of 15,000 surveyed, PWC found that 1 in 3 consumers would abandon a brand they loved after just one bad experience; 92% would abandon after 2 or 3 bad experiences.

 Not every business or brand needs an altruistic mission but it does need to connect with its customers and be cognizant of how it makes customers feel at each stage in the user journey.
-“Experience is everything” is not just our rallying cry at Tallwave, it’s where we see consumers moving and where consequently brands need to move, as well.
-Companies who deliver exceptional experiences and make consumers feel good about their interactions will be the ones who become and remain relevant.
+“Experience is everything” is not just our rallying cry at Tallwave, it’s where we see consumers moving and consequently where brands need to move, as well.
+Companies that deliver exceptional experiences and make consumers feel good about their interactions will be the ones who become and remain relevant.
 It takes work and it requires continual commitment, but if the relationship with your customers matters to you as a brand, then it’s a commitment that should be fun and well worth it.